Str1ker17/EltexLearning/README.md

 Currently done libraries:
 - `libcopyfile` - copy file using different methods (stdio, file descriptors, sendfile)
 - `libeditor` - embeds functionality of text editor
+- `liblinux_util` - function to ease developement with linux
-- `libncurses_util` - function to ease developement with linux and ncurses
+- `libncurses_util` - function to ease developement with ncurses
+- `libvector` - implements simple array-like collection with ability to grow, containing 64-bit integers

 How to build:
 - Clone this repo